Joseph Ranking1

 F, #10670, d.
 13 January 1433/34

 From before November 1380, her married name became Hemenhale.
 From before 1394, her married name became Braybroke.
 From circa 1406, her married name became Hawberk.
-She succeeded to the title of 4th Baroness Cobham [E., 1313] on 10 January 1407/8.1 From before 18 July 1408, her married name became Oldcastell.
+She succeeded as the 4th Baroness Cobham, Kent [E., 1313] on 10 January 1407/8.1 From before 18 July 1408, her married name became Oldcastell.
 From after 1417, her married name became Harpeden.2

 Child of Joan de la Pole, Baroness Cobham (of Kent) and Sir Nicholas Hawberk